-Tik Tik Review: Forgive The Minor Shortcomings & You Are In For An Extravagant Experience!
+Tik Tik Tik Review: Forgive The Minor Shortcomings & You Are In For An Extravagant Experience!

 Tik Tik Tik has been branded as the first ever space movie in the history of Indian cinema and that reason was more than enough to catch this exciting movie from the theatres.
 The Tamil film industry could be proud of the fact that it has introduced a globally popular genre, which is still left untouched in the Indian cinema.
 Now, has the film lived up to the gigantic expectations that the audiences have carried?
 Well, it definitely has upto an extent.

 The space movie, Tik Tik Tik takes us through a group of 5 people, who have been assigned with the mission of stopping an asteroid from hitting Chennai.
 It is a secret mission that is known to only a few of the top officials.
-For this, the DSDA team hires an escape artist and two of his friends.
+For this, the DSD team hires an escape artist and two of his friends and they have to steal a missile.

 The regional flavour added to the script does help the film in giving a nativity connect.
 The characterizations of the lead character Vasu, played by Jayam Ravi too, have an uncanny resemblance to the ones that we are used to in Tamil movies.
 Even we get to see twists and turns, which are largely unimaginable in films of such genre.
 But, such minute additions have helped Tik Tik Tik in appealing to a larger section of the audiences.